-Along with his hilarious “The Rock says” remarks that led to plenty of funny moments, Dwayne “The Rock” Johnson created a legacy during his WWE run with his eyebrow-raising gesture called “The People’s Eyebrow.”
-In addition to his signature move, the People’s Elbow, along with his finishing move, the Rock Bottom, the now-Hollywood movie star had plenty of memorable moments during his professional career.
+Along with his hilarious "The Rock says" remarks that led to plenty of funny moments, Dwayne "The Rock" Johnson created a legacy during his WWE run with his eyebrow-raising gesture called "The People's Eyebrow."

-Here are 15 eyebrow-raising facts of Dwayne Johnson during his WWE career and beyond.
+Here are 15 eyebrow-raising facts of Dwayne Johnson during his WWE career and beyond:

 1. His father and grandfather were both inducted in the WWE Hall of Fame - in the same year.

 Not only does the fact that his father - "Soulman" Rocky Johnson - and grandfather - "High Chief" Peter Maivia - are both in the WWE Hall of Fame spark an eyebrow raise, but the fact that they were both inducted independently in the same year is quite interesting.